zacniewski/scientificdev/README.md

 vacuum = true
 ```

-* install uWSGI inside the virtual environment: `pip install uwsgi` and point to it in `uwsgi.service` file:
+* install uWSGI inside the virtual environment: `pip install uwsgi` and point to it in `uwsgi.service` file, in the `ExecStart` line:
 ```bash
 [Unit]
 Description=uWSGI Emperor service